How to Sell on Amazon: The Beginner’s Guide for 2019

 As these fees are fixed, it makes it easier to calculate the profit margins when deciding to purchase stock to send to Amazon.

-Go to the FBA Revenue Calculator and find the product by ASIN or UPC.
+Go to the FBA Revenue Calculator and find the product by ASIN.

 Next, specify your projected selling price.

-This will show you all the Amazon selling costs for both FBA and FBM.
+This will show you all the Amazon selling costs, Net Profit, Net Margin, ROI and number of potential sales per month for FBA fulfillment method.

 Amazon product calculator product details